zqfang/GSEApy/README.rst

 For Gene Enrichment Analysis, ``GSEA`` is still the one of best choice.

-However, When you have large number of expression tables, or ``GO`` terms to enrich, ``GSEA`` desktop version is inconvinient, what's more, the R version of GSEA has not been updated since 2006.
+However, When you have large number of expression tables, or ``GO`` terms to enrich, ``GSEA`` desktop version is inconvinient.
+What's more, the R version of GSEA has not been updated since 2006.
-What's worse, ``GSEA`` desktop Java version do not provide means to modify plots, like legends, ticks......
+What's worse, ``GSEA`` desktop version do not provide means to modify plots, like legends, ticks......

-As a researcher of life science, I want a modern ``GSEA``.
+As a researcher of life science, I want a modern ``GSEA`` with lastest features.
 It can produce pubilishable figures, and do many jobs at the same time without using mouse to select differrent data table, differrent gene sets repeatly.